William Christian (political scientist)

-Beginning in 1970, he taught at Mount Allison University.
+Beginning in 1970, he taught at the Mount Allison University.
 He joined the faculty at Guelph in 1978.
-His publications include biographies of George Grant and Sir George Parkin, George Grant's grandfather, as well as topics ranging from the political and economic history of Canada (i.e. The Idea File of Harold Adams Innis), to a concern for the philosophical roots of the Western tradition (i.e. "Waiting for Grace: Philosophy and Politics in Plato's Republic").
+His publications include biographies of George Grant and Sir George Parkin, George Grant's grandfather, as well as topics ranging from the political and economic history of Canada (e.g., The Idea File of Harold Adams Innis), to a concern for the philosophical roots of the Western tradition (e.g., "Waiting for Grace: Philosophy and Politics in Plato's Republic").
 In 1974, along with Colin Campbell, he published the first edition of Political Parties and Ideologies in Canada.
-The scholarship was an original and valuable contribution, since it emphasized the ideological roots shaping Canada and its political parties, as opposed to a social science analysis of power relationships.
 The textbook distinguished the philosophical foundations of each political party by tracing its comparative tradition, policies, and leaders.
 In 2006, he and Campbell 'Canadianized' a leading American textbook on ideologies.
 Besides his academic concerns, he has contributed frequently to the Globe and Mail, the Toronto Star, the Guelph Mercury and the Waterloo Region Record.